TalariaSoftware/ncmanager-help/committees/role.md

 Committees are the most important part of the neighbhorhood council system.
 They are where the work of the neighborhood councils get done.

-The board is governing body of the neighborhood council[^governingbody].
+The board is the governing body of the neighborhood council[^governingbody].
 They make all the decisions of the neighborhood councils.[^subjecttoapproval]

 Because the board deals with everything in the neighborhood, there is not enough time in board meetings to discuss most issues in depth.
 Committees are an